 13. Oil polish for wood.
 So easy to make.
 Spray down wood doors and cabinets lightly and wipe with microfiber.

 13. A handy dandy tote for holding them all together so you don't have to waste precious time hunting.

 How do I use them?
 Many of these ideas have links to original post.
 Feel free to click away and browse these natural cleaning solutions.

 Use the baking soda, vinegar and melaleuca on the toilet bowl like so...
 (Click here for a chemical free toilet)

-Spray the outside of the toilet with the On Guard cleaner (Or vinegar) and wipe down with cloth.
+Spray the outside of the toilet with the vinegar and wipe down with cloth.

 Use the descaler or scouring cleanser and scotch bright pad to clean tub and shower